unpoly/unpoly/src/unpoly/pages/updating-history.md

 ### Behavior of overlays with history

 When an overlay has visible history, its location and title are shown in the browser window while the overlay is open.
-Also `<meta>` elements from the overlay content will be appended to the `<head>`.
+Also [history-related meta elements](#history-state) from the overlay content will be appended to the `<head>`.

-When an overlay is closed, the URL, title and `<meta>` elements from the background layer are restored.
+When an overlay is closed, the URL, title and history-related meta elements from the background layer are restored.

 ### Behavior of overlays without history